-2. Active Learning and the Bootstrap-LV Algorithm
+2. Active learning and the Bootstrap-LV algorithm

 The fundamental notion of active sampling has a long history in machine learning.
-To our knowledge, the first to discuss it explicitly were (Simon and Lea, 1974) and (Winston, 1975).
+To our knowledge, the first to discuss it explicitly were Simon and Lea (1974) and Winston (1975).
 Simon and Lea describe how machine learning is different from other types of problem solving, because learning involves the simultaneous search of two spaces: the hypothesis space and the instance space.
 The results of searching the hypothesis space can affect how the instance space will be sampled.
-Winston discusses how the best examples to select next for learning are "near misses," instances that miss being class members for only a few reasons.
-Subsequently, theoretical results showed that the number of training data can be reduced substantially if they can be selected carefully (Angluin, 1988).
+Porter and Kibler (1986) address the symbiosis between learning and problem solving, and propose a learning apprentice system that learns problem solving rules.
+Their method reduces reliance on the teacher to provide examples by acting only when the system is unable to determine what to do next.
+Winston (1975) discusses how the best examples to select next for learning are "near misses," instances that miss being class members for only a few reasons.
+Subsequently, theoretical results showed that the number of training data can be reduced substantially if they are selected carefully (Angluin, 1988).
 The term active learning was coined later to describe induction where the algorithm controls the selection of potential unlabeled training examples (Cohn et al., 1994).